CharlesCatYT/FunkinPlus/README.md

 ### Compiling game
 NOTE: If you see any messages relating to deprecated packages, ignore them.
 They're just warnings that don't affect compiling.

 Once you have all those installed, it's pretty easy to compile the game.
-You just need to run `lime test html5 -debug` in the root of the project to build and run the HTML5 version. ([ninjamuffin99's command prompt navigation guide](https://ninjamuffin99.newgrounds.com/news/post/1090480))
+You just need to run `lime test html5 -debug` in the root of the project to build and run the HTML5 version.

 To run it on your desktop (Windows, Mac, Linux), it can be a bit more involved.
 You ***MUST*** be on the platform you are compiling for.